Pabiper/Sleep-Apnea/README.md

-# Long-Range Interdependencies Aware Signal Analysis for Rapid and Accurate Obstructive Sleep Apnea Prediction
+# Long-Range Interdependencies Aware Signal Analysis (LRIA)

 This repository hosts the code for the paper manuscript "Long-Range Interdependencies Aware Signal Analysis for Rapid and Accurate Obstructive Sleep Apnea Prediction".